|

 and maintain competence

-in the compilation of a proper pedigree, an effort will
+of a proper pedigree,

-of the history, legal statutes, social customs, religion,
+of the history, legal statutes,

-geography, and perhaps language acquisition for the area
+perhaps language acquisition for the area

 of the ancestry involved.
-This in turn will generally obtain,

 with the aid of select genealogical guides and books, a good

-working knowledge of
+working

-pertinent genealogical record sources,
+pertinent genealogical record sources, heir content and availability

-their content and availability (with the concurrent understanding
+(with the concurrent understanding

-of their relative genealogical value), to achieve the goal of
+of their relative genealogical value),

 establishing a correct pedigree.